nooch-fifo/playerCard-search/MasteringReact_Notes.md

     - functional components act just like JS functions
         - take in arguments (props) and return JSX
         - run from top -> bottom
+    - react renders & re-renders the entire functional component from top -> down when state/props change
+        - whereas with class components, the constructor-render-lifecyle-render methods were called individually at turns
     - SIDE EFFECTS: PURE and IMPURE functions
         - pure functions should always return the same value
             - pure functions are solely dependent on props being passed in